abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 a blessing in the world.
 The Pāḷi word *mahāmaṅgala* means *the highest blessings*.
-The Mahāmaṅgala Sutta encourages the cultivation of that which is skillful: association with good people and developing inner virtues that are beneficial to both ourselves and others.
+The Mahāmaṅgala Sutta encourages the cultivation of that which is skillful: association with good people and developing inner virtues that are beneficial to both ourselves and others (Sn 2.4).
 When we cultivate these virtues, we create the blessings of a skillful life, sharing those blessings with the people we’re living with and the people we come into contact with.
 That is how we bring great blessings into the world.